 Photo by Wally Gobetz/Flickr

-The advantage of staying in Recoletta is that it offers the best residences, classiest neighborhoods and top service.
+The advantage of staying in Recoleta is that it offers the best residences, classiest neighborhoods and top service.
 Foodies can enjoy a wide range of delicious dining options.
 This area is also conveniently located near to downtown and other touristic attractions.

 Last but not least, Recoleta is also frequented for its upscale boutiques and fashionable stores.
 Check out the latest local fashion designs at Buenos Aires Design.
 Recoleta is renowned for its shopping opportunities and the most important Italian and French designers have shops there.
 As this is however the most upscale neighborhood of Buenos Aires, you can expect pricey shopping, most notably in the up market shops along the luxurious Avenida Alvear.